Bacteria Resistant Bamboo Sheets and Towels -

 - Wipe down counters, cell phones, light switches and door knobs daily with Clorox wipes.

 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.

 - Wear disposable gloves when filling your tank with gas, or having to use public restrooms.

 - Clean and disinfect frequently touched objects and surfaces.

-- In the event there are more infected people in the U.S. it is recommended: wear N95 face masks, disposable gloves, and eye goggles, as the virus has been proven to pass on through eye mucous membranes.
+- In the event there are more infected people in the U.S. it is recommended: wear N95 face masks, disposable gloves, and eye goggles, as the virus has been proven to pass on through any mucous membranes, including eyes.